-- (b) There are no dues in respect of income-tax, sales-tax, service tax, duty of customs, duty of excise and value added tax that have not been deposited with the appropriate authorities on account of any dispute. - (viii) The Company has not defaulted in repayment of loans or borrowings to any bank during the year.
-The Company has no loans or borrowings to financial institution or government and did not have any outstanding debenture during the year. - (ix) The Company did not raise moneys by way of initial public offer or further public offer (including debt instruments) and did not have any term loans outstanding during the year.
-Accordingly, the provisions of clause 3(ix) of the Order are not applicable. - (x) No fraud by the Company or on the Company by its officers or employees has been noticed or reported during the period covered by our audit. - (xi) Managerial remuneration has been provided by the Company in accordance with the requisite approvals mandated by the provisions of Section 197 of the Act read with Schedule V to the Act. - (xii) In our opinion, the Company is not a Nidhi Company.
-Accordingly, provisions of clause 3(xii) of the Order are not applicable. - (xiii) In our opinion all transactions with the related parties are in compliance with Sections 177 and 188 of Act, where applicable, and the requisite details have been disclosed in the financial statements etc., as required by the applicable Ind AS. - (xiv) During the year, the Company has made private placement of shares.
+- (b) There are no dues in respect of income-tax, sales-tax, service tax, duty of customs, duty of excise and value added tax that have not been deposited with the appropriate authorities on account of any dispute. - (viii) The Company has no loans or borrowings payable to a financial institution or a bank or government and no dues payable to debenture-holders.
+Accordingly, the provisions of clause 3(viii) of the Order are not applicable. - (ix) The Company did not raise moneys by way of initial public offer or further public offer (including debt instruments) and did not have any term loans outstanding during the year.
+Accordingly, the provisions of clause 3(ix) of the Order are not applicable. - (x) No fraud by the Company or on the Company by its officers or employees has been noticed or reported during the period covered by our audit. - (xi) Managerial remuneration has been paid and provided by the Company in accordance with the requisite approvals mandated by the provisions of Section 197 of the Act read with Schedule V to the Act. - (xii) In our opinion, the Company is not a Nidhi Company.
+Accordingly, provisions of clause 3(xii) of the Order are not applicable. - (xiii) In our opinion, all transactions with the related parties are in compliance with Section 177 and 188 of the Act, where applicable, and the requisite details have been disclosed in the financial statements, as required by the applicable accounting standards. - (xiv) During the year, the Company has made private placement of shares.
 In respect of the same, in our opinion, the Company has complied with the requirement of Section 42 of the Act and the Rules framed thereunder.
 Further, in our opinion, the amounts so raised were applied for the purposes for which these securities were issued, though idle funds which were not required for immediate utilisation have been invested in liquid investments, payable on demand.
 During the year, the Company did not make preferential allotment/ private placement of fully/partly convertible debentures. - (xv) In our opinion, the Company has not entered into any non-cash transactions with the directors or persons connected with them covered under Section 192 of the Act. - (xvi) The Company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934.